Skip to main content

 and we think you should know...

 Pace groups.
-Depending on the size of the group and where your pace falls on the normal distribution of paces, there may or may not be someone that has the same training pace as you.
+Depending on the size of the group and where your pace falls on the normal distribution of paces, there may or may not be someone that has the exact same training pace as you.
 If you want to make sure you have a training buddy - invite a friend to join the program with you!

 Your coaches are running coaches.
 We are not doctors, physical therapists, registered dieticians, or certified personal trainers.
 We will give you general advice on these topics as they relate to running, but we cannot diagnose or write treatment plans for you.